The Insider's Guide to Buying Property in The Bahamas

 Accelerated Consideration for Permanent Residence Permit

-Through an investment of $1.5 million in property in The Bahamas, investors can benefit from accelerated consideration for Permanent Residency Permits.
+Through an investment of $1.5 million in property in The Bahamas, investors can benefit from accelerated consideration (typically 3 weeks processing time) for Permanent Residency Permits.
 Permanent residents of The Bahamas may remain in The Bahamas without restriction and benefit from The Bahamas’ tax benefits.

 Residency in The Bahamas